-The website www.actionfraud.police.uk can help you to protect yourself against this happening.
-It advises you what to do if this does happen and suggests where to get further help.
+The website www.identitytheft.org.uk can help you to protect yourself against this happening.
+It advises you what to do if it does happen and suggests where to get further help.

 Action Fraud also provides anti-fraud guidance and is the first point of contact for individuals reporting fraud.
 Call +44 (0)300 123 2040.